hirethunk/verbs/docs/events.md

 ## Replaying Events

 Replaying events will rebuild your application from scratch by running through all recorded events in chronological order.
-Replaying can be used to restore the state after a failure, to update read models, or to apply changes in business logic retroactively.
+Replaying can be used to restore the state after a failure, to update models, or to apply changes in business logic retroactively.

 ### When to Replay?